Sereza7/gridsplitter/README.md

 A QGIS plugin that creates tiles from an input layer
 =================

 The gridSplitter is written to cleanly cut input features.
-It is a wrapper for gdalogr/cliprasterbymasklayer and qgis:intersection.
+It is a wrapper for gdalogr:cliprasterbymasklayer and qgis:intersection.
 It takes the extent of the input data, divides it by a number of pieces and saves those pieces to an output directory and subdirectories.